Drama

 Summer Term

-Reading in Drama is approached through exposing students to a variety of challenging texts.
+Reading in drama is approached through exposing students to a variety of challenging texts.
 Students will explore the text through a variety of performance techniques and build knowledge on how to present them to an audience.
 Students will explore the writer’s decisions through practical and written tasks and analyse if their intentions are successful.
+Throughout KS3 students will study extracts from plays and popular stories delving into character relationships and how to create a atmosphere.
+In KS4 students will build knowledge on full plays by exploring narrative, character development and intentions.

 Learning Beyond the Classroom in Drama